Sam-117/smart-task-manager/README.md

 ## Project Overview

-**Smart Task Manager** is an intelligent productivity application designed to help individuals and teams efficiently organize, prioritize, and track their tasks.
-The app leverages AI to automate routine planning, provide smart suggestions, and streamline workflow management.
-It is ideal for students, professionals, and organizations seeking to boost productivity and reduce manual overhead in task management.
+**Smart Task Manager** is a modern to-do app that helps individuals and teams efficiently organize, prioritize, and track their tasks.
+With real-time updates, secure authentication, and a clean, responsive interface, it streamlines daily productivity.
+This app is ideal for students, professionals, and anyone looking to manage tasks smarter and faster.

 ---

 ## Tech Stack

-- **Frontend:** React.js (with TypeScript)
+- **Frontend:** Next.js (React)
-- **Backend / Database:** Supabase (PostgreSQL, Auth, Real-time)
+- **Backend:** Supabase (PostgreSQL + Auth)
 - **Styling:** Tailwind CSS
-- **AI Tools:** Gemini CCL, GitHub Copilot
+- **Hosting:** Vercel (frontend), Supabase (backend)
+- **Tools:** GitHub, VS Code

 ---

 ## AI Integration Strategy

-AI will be integrated throughout the development lifecycle and within the application itself:

-- **Code Generation**
+- **Code Generation:**
-  - Use AI tools (e.g., GitHub Copilot, Gemini CCL) to scaffold React components, Supabase API calls, and utility functions.
+  Use AI tools to scaffold components and CRUD logic for rapid development.
-  - Accelerate boilerplate code creation and enforce best practices.

-- **Testing Support**
+- **Testing:**
-  - Generate unit and integration tests for frontend modules and Supabase interactions using AI-assisted suggestions.
+  Generate unit and integration tests with AI to ensure code reliability.
-  - Improve test coverage and reliability with context-aware test case generation.

-- **Documentation**
+- **Documentation:**
-  - Employ AI to generate and maintain docstrings, inline comments, and keep the README up to date.
+  Leverage AI for docstrings, inline comments, and keeping the README up to date.
-  - Ensure clear, consistent, and comprehensive documentation across the codebase.

-- **Context-Aware Techniques**
+- **Context-Aware Prompts:**
-  - Feed Supabase API specifications, file tree structures, and code diffs into AI tools to generate relevant code, tests, and documentation.
+  Utilize file trees, diffs, and API specs to generate relevant code and documentation.
-  - Use AI to analyze project context and provide tailored development suggestions.

 ---

-*This README will be continuously updated as the project evolves.*
+## Features

+- [x] User authentication (Supabase Auth)
+- [x] Create, edit, and delete tasks (CRUD)
+- [x] Mark tasks as complete/incomplete
+- [x] Responsive design for all devices

+---